 - Leidos: This American defense, information technology, aviation, and biomedical research company offers entry-level programming jobs for qualified candidates.

 - Atos Syntel: This company is a global provider of integrated information technology services.
-The company hires entry-level programming job candidates as software engineers and other similar roles.
+The company hires entry-level programming job candidates without degrees for positions such as software engineer and other similar titles.

 - Smoothstack: This US-based IT company hires and trains talented programmers and then deploys them to work on projects across the United States.

-- Catalyte: This company is a software engineering firm that uses artificial intelligence and data science to develop technology workforces.
+- Catalyte: This company is a software engineering firm that uses artificial intelligence and data science to develop technologically literate workforces.

 Where to Find Coding Jobs That Don’t Require a Degree